riot/riot.github.io/documentation.md

     updateText (event) {
       this.update({
-        text: 'this does not work',
+        text: 'this might not work as expected',
         value: 'this works'
       });
     }